 Efficiently Upgrading Buildings

 Upgrading buildings is general knowledge and might seem like it’s stating the obvious.
 However, most players upgrade buildings inefficiently, if they even know to, which causes them to lose out on huge boosts for their power rating.
 Efficiently upgrading buildings is the key to getting huge power rating spikes in between logins.
-There’s a proper order to follow to upgrade or construct buildings to maximize worker efficiency, as discussed in our TWD: Survivors Beginner’s Guide [BlueStacks Beginner’s Guide to Playing The Walking Dead: Survivors].
+There’s a proper order to follow to upgrade or construct buildings to maximize worker efficiency, as discussed in our TWD: Survivors Beginner’s Guide.

 Players that don’t spend a lot of time in between login sessions on TWD: Survivors should learn which buildings to upgrade first.
 Upgrade the buildings that have the lowest build timers first, especially those that you can instantly skip; in turn, you can make use of the construction bonuses that the builder gives.
 Reserve buildings that take about an hour or so to complete before you plan on logging out, so that it’ll be ready again once you’re back.